evilmartians/fias/README.md

 ## Toponym name building

-Every address object has two fields: `formalname` holding the name of a geographical object and `shortname` holding it's type (street, city, etc).
+Every FIAS address object has two fields: `formalname` holding the name of a geographical object and `shortname` holding it's type (street, city, etc).

 Use `Fias::Name::Short` to build full names in conformity with the rules of grammar: